Enone–alkene cycloadditions: Scope and limitations

 The tether can also be attached at the 2 position of the enone.
 When the alkene is tethered here, bulky substituents at the 4 position of the enone enforce moderate diastereoselectivity.

 Enone–alkene cycloaddition has been applied to the synthesis of a cubane.
 The Favorskii rearrangement established the carbon skeleton of cubane, and further synthetic manipulations provided the desired unfunctionalized target.

 Methodology

 Enone–alkene cycloadditions often suffer from side reactions, e.g. those associated with the diradical intermediate.
 These side reactions can often be minimized by a judicious choice of reaction conditions.

-Dissolved oxygen is avoided since it is photo reactive.
+Dissolved oxygen is avoided since it is photoreactive.

 A variety of solvents can be used.
 Acetone is a useful solvent, because it can serve as a triplet sensitizer.
 Alkane-based solvents are selected to be free of alkenes.
 Excitation wavelength is important.
 For intermolecular reactions, excess of the alkene can be employed to avoid competitive dimerization of the enone.